-- § exercise effective control over Beijing Secoo and Beijing Auction; - § receive substantially all of the economic benefits of Beijing Secoo and Beijing Auction; and - have an exclusive option to purchase all or part of the equity interests in Beijing Secoo and Beijing Auction when and to the extent permitted by PRC law.
+- § exercise effective control over Beijing Secoo and Beijing Auction; - s receive substantially all of the economic benefits of Beijing Secoo and Beijing Auction; and - § have an exclusive option to purchase all or part of the equity interests in Beijing Secoo and Beijing Auction when and to the extent permitted by PRC law.

 As a result of these contractual arrangements, we are the primary beneficiary of Beijing Secoo and Beijing Auction, and we treat them as our variable interest entities under U.S. GAAP.
 We have consolidated the financial results of Beijing Secoo and Beijing Auction and their subsidiaries in our consolidated financial statements in accordance with U.S. GAAP.
-If Beijing Secoo, Beijing Auction or the shareholders of Beijing Secoo and Beijing Auction fail to perform their obligations under these contractual arrangements, which allow us to maintain effective control over Beijing Secoo and Beijing Auction, we may not be able to continue to consolidate the financial results and assets and liabilities of Beijing Secoo and Beijing Auction and their subsidiaries in our consolidated financial statements in accordance with U.S. GAAP.
-Furthermore, our inability to exert effective control over Beijing Secoo and Beijing Auction may negatively affect our ability to conduct our business, which could materially and adversely affect our results of operations and financial condition.
+If Beijing Secoo, Beijing Auction or the shareholders of Beijing Secoo and Beijing Auction, we may not be able to continue to consolidate the financial results and assets and liabilities of Beijing Secoo and Beijing Auction, we may not be able to continue to consolidate the financial results and assets and liabilities of Beijing Secoo and Beijing Auction and their subsidiaries in our consolidated financial statements in accordance with U.S. GAAP.
+Furthermore, our inability to exert effective control over Beijing Auction may negatively affect our ability to conduct our business, which could materially and adversely affect our results of operations and financial condition.
 See "Risk Factors - Risks Related to our Corporate Structure - Any failure by our variable interest entities or their shareholders to perform their obligations under our contractual arrangements with them would have a material and adverse effect on our business."

-The following diagram illustrates our corporate structure, including our major subsidiaries and consolidated variable interest entities, as of the date of this prospectus:
+The following diagram illustrates our corporate structure, including our major subsidiaries and variable interest entities, as of the date of this prospectus: